arashnm80/arashnm80.github.io/handbook/fear-courage.md

 > The three most harmful addictions are heroin, carbohydrates, and a monthly salary.

 > World is fool of lonely people afraid to make the first move.

+> I'm not gonna let the fear of striking out keep me from playing the game.